• Free shipping on all orders

 Unfortunately, using a can alone doesn’t stop the smell of dog poop, especially when it’s hot outside.
 That said, you can do a few things to help stop the smell from escaping the trash can.

-Choosing the right type of trash can will go a long way toward reducing the smell.
+Choosing the right type of trash can go a long way toward reducing the smell.
 Most importantly, choose one that seals tightly.
 The tighter the seal between the lid and the can, the less likely that trash smells will escape the bin.
 Material matters too.
 Steel bins do a better job at stopping smells than plastic ones, as plastic bins tend to absorb smells, making them harder to get rid of.

 Last but not least, use scented garbage bags in your trash can.
 They won’t eliminate all odors, but they will certainly reduce them.